nazimboudeffa/awesome-crypto/README.md

 # Awesome Crypto

+NOTICE : Please do not fork this repo, it's just for info on my activity in this field

 Officially I use binance and trust wallet also ALTMARKETS.IO

 The problem is that it's very difficult to keep a wallet live and I use to miss the codes, only binance is a good place